Table of Contents

 Body Weight and Composition

-Going along with appearance, cats should have the appropriate body weight for their breed and age.
+Going along with appearance, cats should have the appropriate body weight for their age.

 Felines that have a rounded shape with a lot of fat deposits on their abdomen, lower back, and limbs are considered overweight.
 Some cats, especially ones that have trouble moving or may drag their bellies on the ground, are obese.